Associate Director of Enrollment Services

 - meet daily

 - supplemental tutoring

-- instruction by faculty selected for their enthusiasm and experience teaching college-level material to younger student
+- taught by faculty selected for their enthusiasm and experience teaching college-level material to younger students

 High school preparation is necessary for some AP/EA classes.
 For more details, consult the course descriptions or contact the program director.